Balintataw/PC-restaurant-project/README.md

 * <del>menu tabs are defaulting to last open tab<del>
 * <del>incorporate open table</del>
 * <del>implement special cases for menu items<del>
-* special case menu icons need an on hover info box reflecting the 0/1 value from api
+* <del>special case menu icons need an on hover info box reflecting the 0/1 value from api<del>
+* special case tooltips only appear if an exception is required / nothing appears otherwise and only appearing correctly on specials (first) section
-* make food images zoom on hover
+<del>* make food images zoom on hover</del>
 * create footer section
 * find a sweet font for the text
+* add images for every dish